DigitalMediaProfessionals/dv-sdk/README.md

 $ git submodule init
 $ git submodule update --remote
 ```
-**NOTE**: Currently all submodules are private so only DMP team members can access them.

 ## Build

-Please edit the env.mk and set the first variable to where the binaries of cross compiler are located.
+All modules in the SDK can be directly built on the distributed Ubuntu environment on the board.
+If one wants to cross compile on a PC, please edit the env.mk and set the first variable to where the binaries of cross compiler are located.

 ## Wiki